Call for Art Entries

 TERMS OF EXHIBITION

-Woman Made Gallery expects accepted artworks to arrive to the gallery as pictured and with installation requirements submitted at the time of application.
-A limited number of accommodations may be made, but must be approved by the WMG at the time of artist contract agreements.
-Artist contract agreement with the full terms of exhibition will be distributed for agreement to all accepted artists upon acceptance notification.
-Terms of exhibition include final exhibition schedule, shipping and delivery, installation requirements, insurance disclaimer, art sales and commissions, right of reproduction of digital files and images, website and publicity requirements, among others.
-For details on terms of exhibition, please review details for each call for art or email general@womanmade.org with questions.
+Woman Made Gallery expects accepted artworks to arrive to the gallery as pictured and with the installation requirements submitted at the time of application.
+A limited number of accommodations may be made but must be approved by WMG at the time of artist contract agreements.
+An artist contract agreement with the full terms of exhibition will be distributed for agreement by all accepted artists upon acceptance notification.
+Terms of exhibition include the final exhibition schedule, shipping and delivery, installation requirements, an insurance disclaimer, art sales and commissions, right of reproduction of digital files and images, and website and publicity requirements, among others.
+For details on the terms of exhibition, please review the information for each call for art or email general@womanmade.org with questions.